i-doit/knowledge-base/docs/en/evaluation/ip-list.md

 setx PATH "%PATH%;C:\nmap"
 ```

-!!! danger "Ensure the path matches the directory where you extracted Nmap"
+!!! warning "Ensure the path matches the directory where you extracted Nmap"

 ### Unix